ctc-oss/omega-edit/packages/README.md

 # Ωedit™ Node Packages

+:exclamation: These commands should be executed in the `packages` folder after a successful [build](../README.md). :exclamation:

 This folder contains different node packages that will be created for `omega-edit`.
 These packages are:

 * `@omega-edit/server` - The server package for `omega-edit`